What makes Vietnamese coffee so special and why is it so different from the coffee you’re used to? Here are the biggest reasons why it’s different.

-A Phin is the traditional Vietnamese coffee filter.
+A Phin is a traditional Vietnamese coffee filter.
 It’s a very simple piece of aluminum or stainless steel.
 Well, actually it’s made up of four pieces.
 Find out more about the Phin in this post.
 It’ll go into the details of what it is and how to use it.

 In most other countries, drip coffee is made with a paper filter.
 That paper filter can go in an automatic coffee maker or conical filter holder of many varieties.
 The paper filter can’t be reused and will is thrown away after use.

 A paper filter can leave some traces of taste in the coffee although a good paper filter won’t.
 The holes in a paper filter are much smaller than in a Phin.
-This means you can use a finer grinds without grounds getting into your cup.
+This means you can use finer grinds without grounds getting into your cup.
 More on that later.

 Most coffee beans in the world are of the Arabica type.
 The biggest producer of Arabica beans is Brazil and other South American countries to a lesser degree.
-The coffee in western countries is largely made up of Arabica beans from South America and some from Africa.
+The coffee in Western countries is largely made up of Arabica beans from South America and some from Africa.
 Robusta beans are blended in for a variety of reasons like price and taste.

-Vietnam is actually the second largest coffee producing country after Brazil.
+Vietnam is actually the second-largest coffee-producing country after Brazil.
 However, the produced beans are mostly the Robusta type.
-Robusta is generally seen as a lower quality, worse tasting coffee bean.
-For that reason, Vietnamese coffee isn’t really well known around the world.
+Robusta is generally seen as a lower quality, worse-tasting coffee bean.
+For that reason, Vietnamese coffee isn’t really well-known around the world.
 The beans just end up blended with Arabica beans which get the spotlight.

-It does have as result that the coffee beans that are consumed in Vietnam are largely Robusta beans.
+It does have as a result that the coffee beans that are consumed in Vietnam are largely Robusta beans.
 The different flavor profile of those beans is one of the biggest reasons for the distinctive taste of Vietnamese coffee.

 Not only the type of beans has an effect on the taste of the coffee though.
-Also just the geographical location is important.
+Also, just the geographical location is important.
 Coffee that’s grown in South America has different characteristics from coffee grown in Africa which is different again from Asian coffee.

 Vietnamese coffee is usually roasted very dark.
 French roast is normal for Vietnamese coffee.
 For paper filters, people use a wider variety of roasts and they tend to be lighter than French roast.
-The darker a coffee bean is roasted, the more acidity and origin tastes you remove.
+The darker a coffee bean is roasted, the more acidity and original tastes you remove.
 For most Robusta, those tastes aren’t all that good so roasting darker makes sense.
 Darker roasted beans add more bitterness and body.

 Also, because Vietnamese coffee mainly consists of Robusta beans, roasters often add some things to balance out the taste.
-Things like butter, cacao and sugar are often added during the roasting process to get a more balanced taste. the additives help the balance of taste.
+Things like butter, cacao, and sugar are often added during the roasting process to get a more balanced taste. the additives help the balance of taste.

 Even though Vietnam is growing more Arabica nowadays, Robusta is still popular and people actually like the roast with additions.
 It’s become the taste people associate with coffee which is why roasters keep adding these tastes.